 Just because you no longer need your glasses doesn’t mean they are useless.
 Donate them!
 Many optical shops have donation buckets.
 Wal-Mart has them, too.

 Goodwill often accepts them.
 So do many charities and churches.
 Ask your eye care professional for the nearest place to donate your old glasses.

 If they don’t take them, they should be able to direct you to someplace that does.
-Lots of people could get good use from your old glasses.
+Lots of people could get good use of your old glasses.
 They’re no good to you anymore.
 Donate!

 (Name of Business Goes Here)

 If you’re having any vision problems, would like to update your eyeglass prescription, or schedule an eye exam online we can help!.
 Our member eye doctors or ophthalmologists can answer your questions.
 We warmly welcome all new patients, and we look forward to serving you.